Meadow Lea

-Meadow Lea is one of Australia's leading brands of polyunsaturated margarine spreads, founded in Sydney by 1932 and owned since 1986 by the Australasian food company Goodman Fielder.
-It has been the top-selling margarine brand since 1973 and was the second polyunsaturated margarine in Australia; the first was Miracle by Marrickville Holdings (now owned by Unilever).
+Meadow Lea is one of Australia's leading brands of polyunsaturated margarine spreads, founded in Sydney in 1932 by Oliver Triggs who claimed to be the first person in Australia to manufacture table margarine, and owned since 1986 by the Australasian food company Goodman Fielder.
+In 1995 it had a 25% share of margarine sales, and was the top-selling margarine brand since 1973.